Alaska Diminished Value Claims

 Below are answers to common questions about Alaska diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Does Alaska allow diminished value claims?
+• Does Alaska recognize diminished value claims?

-Yes.
-Alaska recognizes third party diminished value claims when another driver is responsible for the accident.
+Yes — Alaska recognizes third-party diminished value claims when another driver is responsible for the accident.

 Still have a question?